Skip to content

 • Social media logo files

-The VIP plan is Wix’s most exclusive package pricier.
-You get access to all the features in the plans, as mentioned above.
+The VIP plan is Wix’s most exclusive package, pricier.
+You gain access to all the features outlined in the plans mentioned above.

 Also, you receive priority response and VIP support from Wix’s customer assistance team.

-Furthermore, Wix provides many premium plans explicitly made with business and eCommerce in mind.
+Furthermore, Wix offers many premium plans specifically designed for businesses and eCommerce in mind.

 The plans are commission-free, and users are allowed to accept online payments.

-All of the higher-tier plans include unlimited bandwidth, the option of linking your web domain, Zero Wix ads, and access to Google Analytics and ad vouchers.
+All higher-tier plans include unlimited bandwidth, the option to link your web domain, Zero Wix ads, access to Google Analytics, and ad vouchers.

 Take note of the critical differences in these premium plans: